sammce/fleeting.nvim/README.md

 No, this plugin is not magic (unfortunately).
 The plugin simply marks the time when you enter and leave neovim, calculates the difference, and stores it in a file at `vim.fn.stdpath("cache") .. "/fleeting.log"`, usually equivalent to `~/.cache/nvim/fleeting.log`.
 This allows the plugin to persist the timer over multiple neovim sessions.

-Running the `Fleet` command in neovim will show a notification detailing the amount of precious fleeting seconds you've spent with neovim open.
+Running the `:Fleeting` command in neovim will show a notification detailing the amount of precious fleeting seconds you've spent with neovim open.

 ## Reset the timer

-To reset the timer, simply close neovim and remove the file shown above.
+To reset the timer, you can run `:FleetingReset` which will set the current timer to 0 (both in memory and in the log file).

+If you want to delete the log file, run `:FleetingDelete`.

 ## Contributing